Standard Admission Requirements

 Second Bachelor’s Degree Option

-Initial inquirers interested in an EXCEL degree program, and students who are reapplying to EXCEL are encouraged to begin the application process as soon as possible.
+Initial inquirers interested in an undergraduate degree program, and students who are reapplying to the undergraduate programs are encouraged to begin the application process as soon as possible.
 The application packet must be completed no later than two weeks prior to the start of class.
 The typical sequence of the application process is:

-- Contact the Admissions Office to request the EXCEL Degree Programs Application Packet.
+- Contact the Admissions Office to request the Undergraduate Degree Programs Application Packet.